 - Enterprise Content Store (ECS) – Basically the ECS contains views that can be used to visualize the data extracted with ConEx, along with powerful filtering and analysis tools.

 An additional bonus to using the PBS ILM suite is that even users that are completely unfamiliar with SAP can use the data extracted from this source.
 An option that can be explored for some companies is keeping some sample data on-hand so that new employees can use it as a practice data set while the familiarize themselves with Hana.

 The Scope of PBS ILM

 The PBS ILM can be adapted to a lot of different uses and so lends itself to a wide range of companies looking for an ILM end-of-life solution that lets them actually shut their SAP servers down.
 ConEx can be used to extract data like Z-Tables and ADK archive files (a SAP format) as well, giving the PBS ILM added functionality for companies that have need of this type of extraction.
 The ECS can then be used to access these files after the legacy system has ceased to function if any data is needed from those records.
+That’s similar to how VPN apps secure data.
 Additionally, the ECS also supports the storage of DART files which SAP uses for tax auditing.
 While data can be stored conventionally from an export, the ECS allows for a more powerful method of examining and interacting with the SAP data.

 No Need to be Permanent